Code-Institute-Submissions/PerkunasKF-CI-MSP4-Gym_1.0/README.md

 **Checkout would not complit**
 - After filling in the form and pressing complete order button, the checkout function would not work.
 The error was that the url gets an unexpected value, "}".
 After carefully looking true the code there was an extra} witch cast the bug.
 Removing the } bug was fixed.

+**Product data not showing**
+- After ordering unique item product data not showing in checkout_unique page.
+At function checkout unique item variable was assigned later in the code and change to order information not product information.
+After the remaining item in the product information bug was fixed.

 [Back to top ⇧](#table-of-contents)